osfanbuff63/muffinhunt-datapack-docs/CONTRIBUTING.md

 4. Run `git commit -m "Your message here"` (replace "Your message here" with your message **BUT KEEP THE QUOTES!**)
 5. Run `git push origin`.
 This pushes your changes to your fork.
 6. Now, let's create a pull request.
 You will need the GitHub CLI installed from here on out, otherwise use your browser.
 Run `gh pr create`.
 7. Follow the steps.
 If it asks you for which pull request template to use, you can just use whichever you like.
+If you have trouble creating a body, select `Open in browser`.
 8. If you mess up, you can always select `Open in browser`.
 Once that is complete, navigate to [the GitHub PR list](https://github.com/osfanmuffin/muffinhunt-datapack-docs/pulls) and see your new pull request!